Polamanugondi

-Polamanugondi is a village in Y. Ramavaram Mandal, East Godavari district in the state of Andhra Pradesh in India.
+Polamanugondi is a village in Gurtedu mandal, Polavaram district in the state of Andhra Pradesh in India.

 Demographics

 As of 2011 India census, This Village had a population of 114, out of which 51 were male and 63 were female.
 Population of children below 6 years of age were 18.42%.
 The literacy rate of the village is 20.43%.